MCMDEV/staffprofiles/README.md

 Please see the reference below to learn about available configuration options:

-hostRegex: A regular expression pattern that determines if a hostname should be treated as a staff hostname by matching against the entire address
+**hostRegex**: A regular expression pattern that determines if a hostname should be treated as a staff hostname by matching against the entire address \
-permission: The permission the player must have to be allowed to join using a staff hostname
+**permission**: The permission the player must have to be allowed to join using a staff hostname \
-uuidTransformer: Specifies the transformation of player UUIDs into staff profile UUIDs using a regex pattern.
-The format is "pattern/replacement" where a pattern matches parts of the original UUID and replacement defines how to construct the new UUID.
+**uuidTransformer**: Specifies the transformation of player UUIDs into staff profile UUIDs using a regex pattern.
+The format is "pattern/replacement" where a pattern matches parts of the original UUID and replacement defines how to construct the new UUID. \
-usernameTransformer: Specifies the transformation of player username into staff profile username using a regex pattern.
+**usernameTransformer**: Specifies the transformation of player username into staff profile username using a regex pattern.
 The format is "pattern/replacement" where a pattern matches parts of the original username and replacement defines how to construct the new username.